kruzer/mhflasher/README.md

 # Magic Home Flasher (BL602)

 ## Introduction
-Magic Home Flasher is an Android application designed to flash Magic Home devices equipped with a BL602 chip using the OpenBeken firmware available from the OpenBeken_App project on GitHub.
+Magic Home Flasher is an Android application designed to flash Magic Home devices equipped with a RISC-V BL602 chip using the OpenBeken firmware available from the OpenBeken_App project on GitHub.
 This tool simplifies the process of updating devices to use open-source firmware, enhancing their functionality and customizability.

 ## Features
 - **Simple Device Updating**: Select and flash devices with new firmware directly over the air.